 One proposed change to Section 13.20.2 B and C would clarify appeal procedures.
 This section states that exhaustion of local appeals is not required under certain circumstances (for instance if the City charges a fee to file a local appeal).
-The proposed language would clarify that in cases where an appellant does not exhaust local appeals, they may not appeal a CDP to the Coastal Commission until the Commission has received a Notice of Final Action from the City in accordance with the requirements of the LIP.
-As provided in LIP Section 13.15, a City decision on a CDP is not final until all local rights of appeal have been exhausted (either because the CDP has been appealed and the appeal has been decided, or no local appeal was filed and all local appeal periods have run).
+The proposed language would clarify that in cases where an appellant is not required to exhaust local appeals, they may not appeal a CDP to the Coastal Commission until the Commission starts the ten-day appeal period.
+As provided in LIP Section 13.15, a City decision on a CDP is not final until all local rights of appeal have been exhausted (either because the CDP has been appealed to the City Council and the appeal has been decided, or no local appeal was filed and all local appeal periods have run).
 Once the decision is final, the City is required to notify the Commission within seven days.
-At that time, the Commission's ten-day appeal period will begin and a Coastal Commission appeal may be filed.
+Upon receipt of an adequate Notice of Final Action, the Commission's ten-day appeal period will begin and an appeal to the Coastal Commission may be submitted.

-The proposed change will eliminate any potential conflict that could result if an appellant chooses not to exhaust local appeals.
-It is important that the Coastal Commission does not consider an appeal of a City CDP until the City's action is final, as defined by the provisions of the LIP.
+The proposed change will eliminate any potential confusion that could result if an appellant is not required to exhaust local appeals and submits an appeal to the Commission before the local process has been completed.
+The Coastal Commission cannot consider an appeal of a City CDP until the City's action is final, as defined by the provisions of the LIP.
 Until all local appeal periods have run and any local appeals have been heard, it is possible that aspects of the project approved in a CDP could be altered.
 As such, the Coastal Commission cannot determine if an appeal raises a substantial issue with consistency to the LCP without knowing the ultimate project approved by the City.
 Further, this amendment will ensure that two appellants could not file appeals of the same project, one to the City Council and one to the Coastal Commission, at the same time.
 As proposed, this change is consistent with the policies and provisions of the LCP.